Aadit1004/ParallelCacheSim/README.md

 ## Overview

-The Parallel CPU Cache Simulation is a performance-focused simulator designed to model multi-level CPU caching behavior with configurable cache sizes, associativity, replacement policies, and write policies.
+This project is a performance-focused simulator designed to model multi-level CPU caching behavior with configurable cache sizes, associativity, replacement policies, and write policies.
 The simulation supports multi-threaded execution to evaluate cache efficiency under parallel workloads.

 ## Requirements